Stewardship Projects

 Caring for conserved land is a forever job—one we take seriously and enjoy.
 Each season brings new and different challenges to our properties, and we couldn’t do it all without your help!
 Visit our Volunteers page for more information on how you can SLT care for the land.

 We have been caring for and improving Wiessner Woods' beloved trails since 1992, and our work is never done.
-Beginning in 2013, we started replacing a handful of aged and rotting bridges a year.
+Beginning in 2013, we started replacing a handful of aged and rotting bridges each year.
 In 2021, we rebuilt the Howard Carol Memorial Bridge on the Sugarhouse Loop.
-We’ve got more projects in the works for 2022—sign up for our volunteer list to learn about upcoming opportunities to help!
+In 2023, we gave the Meadow Trail bridges, puncheon, and north overlook some much-needed TLC.
+We’ve got more projects in the works for 2024—sign up for our volunteer list to learn about upcoming opportunities to help!

 Restoring DuMont Meadow